Power Time of the Day — A Method to Boost Your Productivity 3-5 Times

 Honestly, it’s surprising how little the internet talks about this.
 I’m still amazed.

-I explain all my theories in a very practical, clear way — with tons of hacks and tools — in my updated flagship Mindful Life Workshop.
-There are many lessons devoted to the blocks of the day and tools for living your day effectively and pleasantly.
+I explain some of mymain theories in a very practical, clear way — with tons of hacks and tools — in my updated mini-couse (in PDF, 4 lessons) “Take The Pressure Off Yourself!” .

 In this article, I’ll briefly share the core ideas behind Power Hours and other hacks and time-management secrets I use.